Collaboration with professors at the University of North Carolina at Chapel Hill.

 The recovery of COVID-19 will truly require the collaboration of all public, private, and non-profit sectors.
 A key player in this process is community development organizations (CDOs), which include community development financial institutions (CDFIs).
 The demand for CDO services has never been greater.
 CDOs have helped those they serve survive and thrive through the pandemic through their strategic use of social capital.
 We explore how these organizations have leveraged their networks to increase organizational, political, programmatic, and adaptive capacity.

-WHY THIS MATTERS
+WHY IT MATTERS

-DOWNLOAD THE RESEARCH SPOTLIGHT:
+DOWNLOAD RESEARCH DOCUMENT:

 Williams, Teshanee, Brown-Graham, Anita, McCall, Jamie, and Maureen Berner.
 2021.
-“Community Development Organizations’ Capacity to Respond to COVID-19: The Strategic Use of Social Capital."
-UNC School of Government ncIMPACT Initiative Bulletin, No. 2021/01.
+"Capacity of Community Development Organizations to Respond to COVID-19: The Strategic Use of Social Capital."
+UNC School of Government ncIMPACT Initiative Newsletter, no. 2021/01.
 Chapel Hill, NC. https://www.sog.unc.edu/publications/bulletins/community-development-organizations’-capacity-respond-covid-19-theoretical-approach-strategic-use